-The figures obtained from the Malaysian Intellectual Property Corporation (MyIPO) shows the performance over 2016 in some sectors of the economy.
-MIMOS Berhad takes its placing on the top ranking, while Universiti Malaya drops to second ranking after being in the top position for two years running.
+The figures obtained from the Malaysian Intellectual Property Corporation (MyIPO) shows the performance over 2020 in some sectors of the economy.
+MIMOS Berhad retains its top position, while Top Glove climbs to second ranking.
 The rest of the list reveals some surprises and a few new entries:

 We’ve received a LOT of questions since the announcement of the soft opening commencement date – so here are some FAQs to help you navigate through this period…